fiorix/freegeoip/README.md

 	stdout_logfile=/var/log/freegeoip.log
 	stdout_logfile_maxbytes=50MB
 	stdout_logfile_backups=20

-If the server is proxied by Nginx or another HTTP load balancer, edit the configuration file and set ``xheaders="true"`` and it'll use X-Real-IP or X-Forwarded-For HTTP headers when available, as the client IP.

 For listening on low ports as non-root user (e.g. www-data) on linux, set file capabilities at least once before running it: